A new radar for the Wimmera and Southern Mallee

 A skyline survey was undertaken to ensure the absence of any obstacles that may interfere with the radar’s operation.

-When will the Rainbow Radar be operational?
+When did the Rainbow Radar become operational?

 Benefits of the radar